The Client

 Warren Law Firm suggested that they sue the Department of Justice for a Green Card.
 We had successfully sued them in the past, so we filed the Writ of Mandamus to compel the U.S. Government to process their Green Card application because of the 17-year delay that greatly affected their lives.

+A Writ of Mandamus is an order from a court to an inferior government official ordering that official to properly fulfill his or her official duties or correct an abuse.
 The sue Green Card process took about six months and was settled before Warren Law Firm went to court because the USCIS realized that they had created a wrongful situation.

 The Results